Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Obligations of the Office of Policy and Management

-Beginning February 1, 2024, the law requires the OPM to develop and establish policies and processes regarding the development, procurement, implementation, utilization, and continuous assessment of AI systems used by state agencies.
+Beginning February 1, 2024, the OPM was required to develop and establish policies and processes regarding the development, procurement, implementation, utilization, and continuous assessment of AI systems used by state agencies.
 Such policies and procedures must, at the very least, include policies and procedures that:

 • Govern the procurement, implementation and ongoing assessment of such systems by state agencies;